 - Power Off/On: Under Vehicle Controls -> Safety and Security > Power Off (wait 2-3 minutes before pressing the Brake).

-If leaving the vehicle parked for a few hours, a system reboot will does not fix the problem.
-A system restart can fix these and many issues.
+If leaving the vehicle parked for a few hours, a system reboot will not fix the problem.
+A system restart can fix these and many other issues.
 Let’s look at various methods to reboot a Tesla if something goes wrong.

 How to Reboot / Reset a Tesla